errata-ai/static-school/content/blog/testing-markdown-code-examples.md

   });
   ```

-Both files contain quite a bit of test-releted "boilerplate" that we *don't*
+Both files contain quite a bit of test-related "boilerplate" that we *don't*
 want to show in our rendered documentation (our actual snippets are denoted by
 the start/end comments).
 This illustrates one of the key features of
 Markdata&mdash;it allows us to specify a line number range to extract